Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 You can keep the automatically generated serializer alongside your custom one by annotating the serializable class with [`@KeepGeneratedSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-keep-generated-serializer/).
 To access the plugin-generated serializer, use the `.generatedSerializer()` function on the companion object of the serializable class.

+This can also be useful when using a `JsonTransformingSerializer` to [adjust the JSON structure and reuse the plugin-generated serializer for the default serialization logic](serialization-transform-json.md#add-custom-behavior-to-the-default-serializer).

 Here's an example that uses both a custom serializer and the plugin-generated serializer: